sdhnshu/shell_gpt/README copy.md

 print(response.text)
 ```

-We can use `--python` or `--shell` options to initiate `--chat`, so you can keep refining the results:
+We can use `--code` or `--shell` options to initiate `--chat`, so you can keep refining the results:

 ```shell
 sgpt --chat sh --shell "What are the files in this directory?"